provalentin/kanbanboard/questions2.md

 For lenses, we have three kinds of available implementations:

--scalaz.Lens
+- scalaz.Lens
--Quicklens- Has more functionality than a Sauron -Sauron
+- Quicklens- Has more functionality than a Sauron
+- Sauron

 29. Consider for-comprehensions in Scala.
 What are they syntactic sugars for?